 Leafhoppers spread Aster Yellow Disease.
 They also cause stippling on leaves.
 Root-knot nematodes create galls on roots and stunt growth.
 Plant marigolds close by to repel them.
 Armyworms munch on carrot tops.

-Handpick them or use Bt (a natural pesticide).
+Handpick them or use BT (a natural pesticide).
 Wireworms, the larvae of click beetles, live in soil for up to six years.
 These pests make holes in roots and are tough to remove.

 Disease prevention